Ikigai42/Ikigai42/README.md

+"This is a wonderful day.
+I've never seen this one before." -Maya Angelou✨
 - 👋 Hi, I’m @Ikigai42

 - 👀 I’m interested in nature, learning, code, and design.

+- What's something you wish you had done years earlier?
+- 🧘‍♂️ Fasting & Meditation

 - 🌱 I’m currently learning Node.js

+- 🖖😎

 <!---
 Ikigai42/Ikigai42 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.